AdityaGupta1/mega-minecraft/README.md

 ### Path tracer features

 The OptiX path tracer uses several physically based shading techniques to shade the terrain in a realistic manner.
-Due to the complexity of the terrain with various emissive objects, an accurate light simulation is necessary to correcty simulate the light interaction at any location in the scene.
-The path tracer achieves this with global illumination; this technique multiplies the intersection's color with the color of the ray and adds this color accumulation to the pixel of initial interaction.
-As a ray bounces through the scene, the pixel represented by this ray accumulates the colors from all the ray intersections, lights, and the sky.
+Due to the complexity of the terrain with various emissive objects, an accurate light simulation is necessary to correctly simulate the light interaction at any location in the scene.
+The path tracer achieves this with global illumination; this technique multiplies the intersection's color with the color of the ray and adds this color accumulation to the pixel associated with the ray's initial direction.
+As a ray bounces through the scene, the pixel represented by the ray accumulates the colors from all the ray intersections, lights, and the sky.

-Next, the path tracer uses direct lighting to add light influence on the pixel when an intersection is not obscured by another object to a light source by adding the light's emission with the ray color.
-This technique adds strong, visible shadows to surfaces that can only be reached through indirect lighting.
-Soft shadows can also be simulated by sampling the entire surface of a light source.
-Direct lighting utilizes different types of rays and shader programs that are defined when OptiX is initialized by using a closest hit shader to calculate color accumulation and any hit shader to find obstructions to a light source.
+Additionally, the path tracer uses direct lighting to add light influence on a ray's pixel when a light source (the sun) is visible from the ray's intersection point and is not occluded by any geometry.
+This technique adds strong, visible shadows that converge much faster than they would through just random hemisphere sampling.
+Soft shadows can also be simulated by sampling the entire surface of a light source, such as the circular area covered by the sun.
+Since direct lighting cares only about whether it hits anything and not what the closest hit is, it uses a different ray type than normal path tracing to more efficiently check for intersections without any unnecessary steps.

 <p align="center">
   <img src="screenshots/12-3-2023/008.png" width="50%" />
   <br>
-  <em>Objects block sunlight and cast shadows on surfaces</em>
+  <em>Objects block sunlight and cast shadows on surfaces.</em>
 </p>

-Different materials in the scene would reflect light differently.
-Most notably, water and crystals have specular reflective and refractive properties.
-When a ray hits such an object, the ray has a chance of being refracted if its Index of Refraction allows, and the following ray bounce would bend slightly according to the IoR and transmit the light through the object.
-Otherwise, the light will be reflected according to the direction of the surface normal.
-Some other materials with reflective properties, such as sand and gravel, have microfacet roughness reflexivity that makes them appear slightly reflective without being transparent.
+Different materials in the scene also reflect light differently.
+Most notably, water and crystals exhibit specular reflection and refraction.
+When a ray hits that type of geometry, the ray either reflects away from the surface or refracts into the surface based on random chance determined by the materials' index of refraction.
+Some other materials with reflective properties, such as sand and gravel, have microfacet roughness reflectivity that makes them appear slightly reflective without being transparent.

 <p align="center">
   <img src="screenshots/12-6-2023/009.png" width="50%" />
   <br>
-  <em>Water is reflective, and also see-through.</em>
+  <em>Water is reflective and also see-through.</em>
 </p>

-Finally, rays may experience volumetric scattering in the scene during certain times of the day in the scene.
-In the case of scattering, the ray would not reach its intended intersection point.
-However, it is also inefficient to simulate multiple cases of scattering of a ray in a random direction, so the path tracer checks for direct lighting at a ray's first scattering occurrence.
+Finally, rays may experience volumetric scattering in the scene during certain times of day, most notably at dawn and dusk.
+If a ray is scattered, it does not reach its intended destination and instead bounces around a volume.
+However, it is inefficient to simulate multiple cases of scattering of a ray in a random direction, especially in real-time applications, so the path tracer checks for direct lighting at a ray's first scattering occurrence.
 If the scattered ray is not directly illuminated by a light source, the ray is considered "absorbed" by the volumetric particle.
-This technique creates volumetric fog, which is best represented by light rays traveling in between gaps in the terrain.
+This technique creates volumetric fog, which is best represented by light rays traveling through gaps in the terrain.

 <p align="center">
   <img src="screenshots/readme/mushroom_rays.png" width="50%" />